 3) Shop at the Winter Markets

 If you are looking for a place to shop, you will love the winter markets in the city.
-Every weekend, leading to Christmas, markets are popping up in and around the city.
+Every weekend, for the month of December, markets are popping up in and around the city.
+The best thing about these markets is they are all different—from traditional to trendy, meaning there’s something for everyone!

 Amsterdam is also located within day-tripping distance from Münster, home to some of the best Christmas Markets in Germany.
 You can visit them easily on this Christmas Markets of Münster day trip by bus from Amsterdam!